MicrosoftDocs/visualstudio-docs/mac/set-startup-projects.md

    ![Solution options dialog with configured run configuration](media/sln-options-run-config-multi-projects-configured.png)

 6. Click **OK**.
-The dialog will be dimissed, and the new Solution Run Configuration is set as the active run configuration.
+The dialog will be dismissed, and the new Solution Run Configuration is set as the active run configuration.

-   ![Solution with multiple projects configured to start on debug or run](media/startup-project-configured.png) Here you can see that two projects are configured to start on debug, or run, because both projects are in **bold** in the **Solution Pad**.
-In the toolbar the new run configuration is configured as the current Solution Run Configuration.
+   ![Solution with multiple projects configured to start on debug or run](media/startup-project-configured.png) You can see that two projects are configured to start because both projects are in **bold** in the **Solution Pad**.
+In the toolbar, the new run configuration is configured as the current Solution Run Configuration.

 ## See also